omnigapai/google_workspace_mcp/README.md

 <details>
 <summary>◆ <b>But why?</b></summary>

-**This README was written with AI assistance, and here's why that matters**
+**This README was written with AI assistance, and here"s why that matters**
 >
-> As a solo dev building open source tools, comprehensive documentation often wouldn't happen without AI help.
-Using agentic dev tools like **Roo** & **Claude Code** that understand the entire codebase, AI doesn't just regurgitate generic content - it extracts real implementation details and creates accurate, specific documentation.
+> As a solo dev building open source tools, comprehensive documentation often wouldn"t happen without AI help.
+Using agentic dev tools like **Roo** & **Claude Code** that understand the entire codebase, AI doesn"t just regurgitate generic content - it extracts real implementation details and creates accurate, specific documentation.
 >
 > In this case, Sonnet 4 took a pass & a human (me) verified them 8/16/25.
 </details>